fabienjuif/react-redux-codelab/TOOLS-LOCAL.md

 ## Local
 You wanna have everything installed to your local machine.
 Ok let's go.

-First thing first: you need npm and node, I let you install it yourself.
+Install npm and node.

-Then run the following pre-requires:
+Then run the following commands:
 ```bash
 # Get a faster npm
 npm install -g yarn